 What are the outcome measures expected as a result of the method of distribution?
 The State shall amend its action plan if the method of distribution contained in the action plan submitted to HUD is to be changed.
 The State shall determine the necessary changes; prepare the proposed amendment; provide citizens and units of general local government with reasonable notice of, and an opportunity to comment on, the proposed amendment; consider comments received; make the action plan available to the public at the time it is submitted to HUD; and submit the amended action plan to HUD before the state may implement changes embodied in the amendment.
 The method of distribution will support the State's goals as outlined previously.
 The State expects to support local government efforts to provide affordable infrastructure systems to strengthen the foundations for economic growth and alleviate conditions that affect environmental quality, public health or welfare.
-This is estimated to affect a total of 5,972 LMI individuals.
+This is estimated to affect 3,000 households.

-2 State Program Name: CDBG-CV1
+2 State Program Name: ESG

-Funding Sources: CDBG-CV
+Funding Sources: ESG